doraemonkeys/WindSend/README-EN.md

-## Difference between Rust implementation and Go implementation

-The two versions are almost the same in function and appearance, but there are still slight differences in some aspects.

-1. The Rust version is relatively smaller in size
-2. The Rust version has more features on Windows
-3. The transmission speed of the Rust version is slightly lower than that of the Go version.

 ## Cross-platform situation

 Since the author only has Android and Windows devices, it is not guaranteed that the software will function normally on other platforms.